ecerroni/apollo-datasource-mongodb/README.md

 // OR [Using MONGOOSE]
 // import mongoose from 'mongoose';
 // import { users, posts } from './your-mongo-schema-folder'
-import { MongoDataSource } from 'apollo-datasource-mongodb'
+import { MongoDataSource } from 'apollo-datasource-mongo'
 import { ApolloServer } from 'apollo-server'

 let users